raspberrypilearning/turtle-tracker/en/step_4.md

 --- task ---
 Use the '+' at the bottom of the `y coords`{:class="block3variables"} list to add the y coordinate data for your turtle.

-Your y coordinate list should look like this:
+Your x and y coordinate lists should look like this:

 ![screenshot of y coord list with data](images/turtle-2-y-data.png)